icodetolive/Demo/README.md

-#cs-brainer
+#Demo

-This repository consists of various problems of data structures and algorithms, specifically from a technical interview's perspective.
+This repository is just for experimental purposes in order to learn various GIT features and tweaks